samanthaming/samanthaming.com/content/tidbits/22-2-ways-to-repeat-strings.md

 ---
 title: 2 Ways to Repeat Strings in JavaScript
 description: 2 ways to repeat strings in JavaScript.
-I’ve always used "Array.fill" to do any repetitions. "repeat" is a recent discovery...
+I’ve always used "Array.fill" to do any repetitions. "repeat" is a recent discovery.
 tags: [javascript]
 order: 22
 createdAt: 2018-7-2